bhavan777/shopping-page/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+To Run the app on local,
+1. clone this repo,
+2. npm install
+3. npm start
+4. app will be running on localhost:3000 if no other services are running on 3000 port

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).